braedenbeaulieu/recipe-app-v4/content/recipes/chili.md

 ---
-title: 'Chili'
+title: Chili
 description: This is good!
-thumbnail: Recipe Images/chili_dfpufn
+thumbnail: Recipe Images/chili_pe6btg
 thumbnail_alt: Chili
-tags: ['Chunky']
 servings: 6
-prep_time: 5
+prep_time: 10
-cook_time: 45
+cook_time: 60
-cooks_note:
+cooks_note: For Chili Seasoning mix Cumin, Chili Powder, Onion Powder, Garlic Powder, Paprika, Oregano, and some Salt and Pepper
 ingredients:
-    - qty: 1
+  - qty: 2
     unit: lb.
     name: Ground Beef
-    - qty: 1
-      unit: litre
-      name: Beef Stock
-      modifier: or chicken stock
   - qty: 2
+    unit: litres
+    name: Chicken Stock
+    modifier: or Beef Stock
+  - qty: 2
     unit: tbsp
     name: Olive Oil
   - qty: 1
     unit: medium sized
     name: Onion
     modifier: diced
-    - qty: 2
+  - qty: 4
     unit: cloves
     name: Garlic
-    - qty: .5
+  - qty: 1
     unit: can
     name: Tomato Paste
   - qty: 1
     unit: can
     name: Diced Tomatoes
+  - qty: 4
+    unit: medium
+    name: Cremini Mushrooms
+    modifier: cut into chunks
   - qty: 1
     unit: can
-      name: Red Kidney Beans
+    name: Black Beans
     modifier: drained & rinsed
   - qty: 1
-      unit: can
-      name: Tomato Sauce
-      modifier: drained & rinsed
-    - qty: 1
     unit: packette
     name: Chili Seasoning
     modifier: or taco seasoning
 directions:
-    - Add the Olive Oil to a dutch oven and place it over medium-high heat for two minutes.
-Add the Onion.
-Cook for 5 minutes, stirring occasionally.
-Add the Garlic once the onions are translucent and cook for another 2 minutes.
+  - Add the Olive Oil to a dutch oven and sauté the Onion until it's soft then add the Garlic.
-    - Add the Ground Beef to the pot.
-Break it apart with a wooden spoon.
-Cook for 6-7 minutes, until the beef is browned, stirring occasionally.
-Then add the Chili Seasoning with a 3/4 cup of water.
+  - Add the Ground Beef to the pot and cook until the beef is almost browned.
+Then add the Chili Seasoning.
-    - Add the Beef Stock, Diced Tomatoes (with their juice), Red Kidney Beans(drained and rinsed), and Tomato Sauce.
-Stir well.
-    - Bring the liquid to a low boil.
-Then, reduce the heat and gently simmer the chili uncovered,  stirring occasionally.
-Add salt and pepper to taste, then serve.
+  - Stir these ingredients for a sec one at a time in this order.
+Tomato Paste, Cremini Mushrooms, Black Beans, Diced Tomatoes (with their juice), Chicken Stock.
+  - Simmer the chili until it's thick enough
 ---